lukeocodes/auth0-retail-ebook/predictive-analytics/what-is-predictive-analytics.md

-# What is predictive analytics?
+# What Is Predictive Analytics?

 Simply put, predictive analytics is using data to make highly informed guesses about future outcomes.
 For businesses, the most common application of this is in [user behavior](https://amplitude.com/blog/2016/06/14/10-steps-behavioral-analytics/).
 By observing what past users have done, you should be able to better understand what future users will do.
 Businesses use this to shape users' paths to increase predictability.